 In such a situation, other users can make a copy of that file and edit the sheets, or they have to wait until the present user closes the Excel file.

-2. Close Microsoft Excel App Running in Background
+2. Closing Microsoft Excel App Running in Background

 Sometimes we find ourselves unable to edit sheets when the Excel sheet is not in shared mode or no user is currently using that file.
 One reason for that may be the Microsoft Office or Excel application is running in the background.
 In such a case, we need to close the Office or Excel file from the task manager.
 After that, we will be able to edit our desired worksheet.

-3. Ignore ‘Marked As Final’ Tag and Edit Anyway
+3. Ignoring ‘Marked As Final’ Tag and Edit Anyway

 If the author discourages editing a workbook using the Mark As Final feature, you can still edit the file.
 Just open the Excel file and click on the Edit Anyway button.
 Now you can edit your Excel file as you need…

-4. Copy Data from a Protected Sheet to Another for Editing
+4. Copying Data from Protected Sheet to Another for Editing

 If a worksheet is protected, you can still see it in protected mode.
 We will copy the information to another sheet and will be able to edit the data.